State / Territory Benefits - Indiana

 - Help parents to become self-sustaining by promoting life enrichment training, career preparation and advancement, in addition to sustaining healthy martial relations.

 - Educate individuals in Family planning and parenting with the goal to reduce unplanned pregnancies before marriage and to provide valuable parenting skills.

 - Encourage and maintain two-parent Families through premarital counseling and marriage retreats.

 Eligibility: Service members must have a dependent Child for some benefits.
 However, if there is no dependent, the Service member can be guided to an appropriate advisor for assistance.

 Please fill out and sign the application.
 Send in completed application with required documentation listed by fax, mail or in office.

 302 W. Washington St, Ste E-120

 Indianapolis, IN 46204

-If a Service member needs immediate assistance, please contact one of the TANF Program Managers:
+If a Service member needs immediate assistance, please contact one of the EMVFI Program Managers:

 Peddlers, Vendors, or Hawkers License: State law provides that any wartime Veteran who has an honorable discharge shall be granted these licenses by all cities and counties free of charge.
 See your county auditor.
 Ref: IC 25-25-2-1